 29100 Midway Summit Road, Menifee, California 92584

-The Oasis, an Expansive 55+ Gated Community, is in Southern California and Has a Large Recreation Center, a Bounty of Social Groups and Single Family Homes with Spanish Mediterranean Architecture
+The Oasis, an Expansive, Gated 55+ Community, is in Southern California and Has a Large Recreation Center, a Bounty of Social Groups and Single Family Homes with Spanish Mediterranean Architecture

 Menifee is a pretty city between San Diego and Riverside in Southern California and is the home of The Oasis, a gated 55+ community.
-Established between 1999 and 2005 by Ryland Homes, this development has nearly 1,200 single family residences and is surrounded by hilly terrain.
+Established between 1999 and 2005 by Ryland Homes, this development has nearly 1,200 single family properties and is surrounded by hilly terrain.

 There are 19 single story, single family floor plans, and they range from approximately 1,300 square feet to nearly 2,500 square feet with two to three bedrooms and two to three and a half baths.
 Spanish Mediterranean is the architectural style, and lawns are peppered with crape myrtles, squat palm trees and pine trees.
 Sidewalks line wide, quiet streets.
 Many homes have a view of a small lake, the golf course, city lights or nearby mountains.

 The 36-hole, Ted Robinson-designed golf course sits adjacent to The Oasis.
 Its fairways are meticulously groomed, and its numerous bunkers, ponds and steams make for challenging play.
 The views are terrific, too.
-There is a driving range, and the full-service clubhouse has a pro-shop, a banquet room, bar and cafe.
+There is a driving range, and the full-service clubhouse has a pro-shop, a banquet room, a bar and a cafe.

 Menifee is booming, having nearly doubled in size during the last decade.
 It is part of the Inland Empire, an area that encompasses Riverside County, San Bernadino County and parts of Los Angeles County.
 Primarily residential, Menifee started out as a master-planned community and essentially remains one today.
 Its Menifee Valley Medical Center is accredited by the Joint Commission.